dsaint31x/ds_gitbook/posts/LinearAlgebra/la_01_10_02_Difference_Equation.md

 \textbf{x}_3 = \begin{bmatrix}r_3 \\ s_3 \end{bmatrix}
 $$
 * Our goal is to describe mathematically how these vectors might be related.
-* Suppose demographic studies show that each year about 5% of the city's population moves to the suburbs (and 95% remains in the city), while 3% of the suburban populatoni moves to the city (and 97% remains in the suburs).
+* Suppose demographic studies show that each year about 5% of the city's population moves to the suburbs (and 95% remains in the city), while 3% of the suburban population moves to the city (and 97% remains in the suburs).
 See Fig.2 below:
 ![figure2](./fig/la_01_10_02.png)
 * After 1 year, the original $$r_0$$ persons in the city are now distributed between city and suburbs as
 $$